Ilex guayusa

-Ilex guayusa (/ˈaɪlɛks ˈgwaɪjuːsə/ or /ˈaɪlɛks ˈwaɪjuːsə/) is a species of tree of the holly genus, native to the Amazon Rainforest.
+Ilex guayusa (/ˈaɪlɛks ˈgwaɪjuːsə/ or /ˈaɪlɛks ˈwaɪjuːsə/) is a species of tree in the holly family, Aquifoliaceae.
+It is native to the Amazon rainforest.
 One of four known caffeinated holly trees, the leaves of the guayusa tree are harvested fresh and brewed like a tea for their stimulative effects.
+It is known simply as guayusa in western languages like Spanish, as waisa in Kichwa and as wayus or wais in Shuar.

 Description

 Ilex guayusa is an evergreen dioecious tree which grows 6–30 m tall.
 The leaves are ovate, elliptic, oblong or lanceolate; 7–22 cm long, 2.5–7 cm wide; with serrate or dentate margin.
 The flowers are small and white, arranged in thyrses.
 The fruit is spherical and red, 6–7 mm in diameter.

 Distribution and habitat

 I. guayusa is native to the upper Amazonian regions of Ecuador, Peru, and southern Colombia, between 200–2000 m of elevation.
 However, it has also been collected in Bolivia in 1939.
 It is present in evergreen or deciduous premontane forests, especially ones dominated by Dictyocaryum palms.
 Guayusa has been collected only rarely in the wild by botanists and is known almost exclusively as a cultivated plant (especially in the Ecuadorian provinces of Napo and Pastaza).